 TPS 0012 Modern And Postmodern Theatre.
 This discussion-based course examines dramatic literature and its theatrical performance from the explosion of "-isms" at the beginning of the twentieth century, through the innovations heralding the beginning of the twenty-first.
 Modern societies and ways of thinking have undergone radical transformations during this period, as have dramatic and theatrical expression.
 We will journey through this era of change through the close examination of approximately twenty plays, related critical readings, films of plays, class presentations, and lively discussions.

 TPS 0015 Telling American Stories: Pulitzer Prize-Winning Musicals.
-Study of Pulitzer Prize-winning musicals from Of Thee I Sing to Hamilton in the context of the eras in which they were created, to develop a deeper understanding of American history, culture, society, and identity.
+(Cross-listed as MUS 19) Study of Pulitzer Prize-winning musicals from Of Thee I Sing to Hamilton in the context of the eras in which they were created, to develop a deeper understanding of American history, culture, society, and identity.
 Examination of musicals as: texts and performances, which include music, lyrics, script, staging, design and dance; as works-in-progress reflective of their particular cultural moments and potentially adaptable for new audiences; and as revelatory of American attitudes about race, ethnicity, class, and gender.
 Develop a deeper understanding of American history, culture, society, and identity in the nearly nine decades these musicals span.
 Recommended: TPS 14: The American Musical (formerly numbered DR 33) is recommended but not required.

 TPS 0017 Latin American Theatre And Film.
 A study of the intersection of theatre with politics, culture, and history at crucial moments in twentieth and twenty-first century Latin America.
 Class discussion organized around issues of nation building, immigration, memory, and globalization.
 Analysis of play scripts, performances, and critical theory to investigate how theatre creates and represents social and political transformation, civic responsibility, accountability through the act of witnessing performance, and analysis of major innovations in Latin American theatre and performance.
 (May be taken at 100 level with consent.)